Breathing in, breathing out – something we should never take for granted!

 Symptoms of sleep apnea

 Many people are unaware they suffer from sleep apnea.
-Diagnosing sleep apnea involves an evaluation of symptoms combined with a participation in an overnight sleep test.
+Diagnosing the disorder involves an evaluation of symptoms combined with a participation in an overnight sleep test.
 Some of the symptoms include:

 - Breathing problems during sleep